 Information for Leaders

 It is imperative that you, your committee, and your troop understand the policies and procedures for a Life Scout to earn the rank of Eagle.
-Please refer to "The 12 Steps from Life to Eagle", detailed on Page 14 of the Eagle Scout Leadership Service Project Workbook.
+Please refer to "The 12 Steps from Life to Eagle".

-Additionally, the following is a checklist to be used by you.
+Additionally, the following is a link to the BSA National website.
 With proper use and the knowledge gained, you will be an invaluable resource in guiding, and assisting the Life Scout to make the transition to the rank of Eagle.